Peter Moran - Mamuska Background

 An orchestra of music students from University College Dublin

-Rehearsals: Wednesday evenings
+Rehearsals: Wednesday evenings, UCD

 Gamelan on the National Music Curriculum